joelgoop/gamspy/README.md

 ## Documentation

-There is currently no documentation other than this `README`, the example shown in the file [examples.py](examples.py), and the code itself.
+There is currently no documentation other than this `README`, the example shown in the file [examples.py](gamspy/examples.py), and the code itself.

 ## Dependencies

-Dependencies are listed in [setup.py](setup.py) and will be handled by `setuptools`, but in order to compile the Cython module `gdx_utils` you need to install `numpy` first using `pip install` or any other method.
+Dependencies are listed in [setup.py](setup.py) and will be handled by `setuptools` or `pip`, but in order to compile the Cython module `gdx_utils` you need to install `numpy` first using `pip install` or any other method.

 You will also need the Python API package included with newer GAMS releases.
 If you haven't already, install GAMS.
 Then, in a command prompt, go to `<path to GAMS>/apifiles/Python/api` and run either `pip install .` or `python setup.py install`.

+## Installation
+For Windows 64-bit systems you can download a binary installer that can be used either directly or with `easy_install` (e.g. in a `virtualenv`).
+You can also install the package from source by downloading the source distributions from Releases or install directly from github using `pip install git+git://github.com/joelgoop/gamspy.git@<release-tag>#egg=gamspy`.
+(Since the github repository does not contain the `cython`-generated C code, this method will also require `cython` to compile the .pyx file to C code.)

+To install from source, you also need to have a correct build environment setup.
+I have tested the procedure on Ubuntu 14.04 64-bit and it seems to work well, but on Windows it can be a bit more tricky.
+I have installed Windows SDK and use the file [prepare_build_env.bat](prepare_build_env.bat) to set the correct environment variables, but there is no guarantee that this works anywhere else.

 ## Licensing